aaron-hardin/loan-payoff/README.md

    - Should also cover the case where the loans would never be paid off
 - Add unit tests (gitlab ci should run them)
 - Cleanup code (likely has extra clone/to_owned that could be refactored)
+- Remove pre-filled loans (should all be user entered)